kubedb/docs/docs/guides/percona-xtradb/reconfigure-tls/overview/index.md

 > New to KubeDB?
 Please start [here](/docs/README.md).

-{{< notice type="warning" message="This is an Enterprise-only feature.
-Please install [KubeDB Enterprise Edition](/docs/setup/install/enterprise.md) to try this feature." >}}

 # Reconfiguring TLS of PerconaXtraDB Database

-This guide will give an overview on how KubeDB Enterprise operator reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `PerconaXtraDB` database.
+This guide will give an overview on how KubeDB Ops Manager reconfigures TLS configuration i.e. add TLS, remove TLS, update issuer/cluster issuer or Certificates and rotate the certificates of a `PerconaXtraDB` database.

 ## Before You Begin